k1915361/react-first-build-with-graeme/README.md

 Now working on:
-- submiting, adding module via form
+- Fetching module leader names from database
-- fetching module leader names from database
+- Then into options in the form
-- options of module leader names in the form
+- Edit details of each module